Adi Iskandar peels back the layers in Victor Chen Yee Fei’s ode to his father.

 Again, I may be postulating a position that could prove fictitious (i.e. talking out of my ass).
 Yet I firmly believe that when the motivation of making such a film is something so personal, then fidelity to reality would rank high on the director’s wish list.
 Sometimes, just sometimes, you can pull off a great shot, it looks wonderful, and yet… it doesn’t feel right.
 It is not the same.
 It is not as remembered.
 It is not life.
 I don’t know whether this is what Victor felt, but for my part, I can almost sense the affection in ‘My Ba’s Radio’.
 From one scene and shot to the other, it suggests how, more so than most and above all else, this is the one film that Victor would want to get right.

 As a short film, it stands the test of time.
 It first came to my attention as a nominee at the 2017 Malaysian Digital Film Awards; more recently, it was awarded as the best short film at the Mantova Lovers Short Film Festival in Italy earlier this year.
 Credit is due to the production design team, led by Irman Bahrudden and Benedict Jeremy Lazaroo, in representing Victor’s wished-for verisimilitude.
 Ong Hui Lee’s editing, as discussed in earlier paragraphs, was also clever, ensuring that the neat and consistent cinematography of Yuki Eyok Wun Sim (also on the editing team) would not be lost.
-Yet all road leads to Victor, rendering ‘My Ba’s Radio’ a labour of love and life, a film that would have burned within him before it was made, a story that came into being simply because it needed to.
+Yet all roads lead to Victor, rendering ‘My Ba’s Radio’ a labour of love and life, a film that would have burned within him before it was made, a story that came into being simply because it needed to.

 In a recent interview between Anderson Cooper and Stephen Colbert, both men opened up on the experiences of losing their father, describing their life split by the incidents into a ‘before’ and ‘after’.
 It was a wonderful session, in which both men opened up on the idea of grief.
 There were moments when I actually cried; in doing so, I don’t know why, but I also thought of Victor.
 I don’t know whether he is successful in soothing the pain of before, but he should be proud of the film that came into being after.